IedSoftworks/bl2sdk_Mods/README.md

 # bl2sdk_Mods
 ## These mods are made possible by Abahbob's awesome python-sdk for Borderlands
 ## To use these mods please install the [python-sdk](https://github.com/bl-sdk/PythonSDK)
+### If you like what you see and want to use it yourself go ahead, use these mods freely as resource for anything.
+No credits needed.
 ## chronos
 - Replaces the Skullmasher
 - Slows down time while zoomed in